Aniket-tomar/data-science-Task-1/README.md

     scaler = StandardScaler()
     df[df.columns] = scaler.fit_transform(df)
     return df

+# Execution Flow
+df = extract_data()
+df_transformed = transform_data(df)
+df_transformed.to_csv("processed_data.csv", index=False)

 ```

 ---

-## 🧠 Key Insights
+🧠 Key Insights

-- Modular functions make the pipeline reusable
-- Using Scikit-Learn standard tools makes scaling and transforming easier and faster
-- Pipeline is structured and commented for clarity and reusability

----
+Modular Functions: The use of well-structured, modular functions makes the code clean, reusable, and easy to scale for other datasets.

+Efficient Preprocessing: Leveraging Scikit-Learn’s built-in preprocessing tools simplifies the task of feature scaling and ensures consistency across projects.

+Real-world Readiness: The pipeline mimics real-world data engineering workflows and helps prepare data efficiently for machine learning models.

-## ✅ How to Run
+✅ How to Run

-1. Clone this repo
+Clone or download the project repository.

-2. Open the notebook `Data_Science_Task_1.ipynb`
+Open the Data_Science_Task_1.ipynb notebook in Google Colab or any Jupyter environment.

-3. Run all cells in order
+Run all cells in sequential order to execute the ETL pipeline.

-4. Export final CSV output if needed
+The transformed data will be saved as processed_data.csv in your workspace.

+📊 Conclusion
+This project represents a solid foundation in data preprocessing and pipeline creation using industry-standard tools.
+It emphasizes clean code, scalability, and practical skills needed in real data science workflows.
+By automating key data handling steps, this pipeline serves as a template for future projects requiring data cleaning and transformation.